AshtonKem/AshtonKem.github.io/source/_posts/2013-10-30-the-best-of-lisp.markdown

 ## The Takeaway

 I love Ruby.
 It's a good language.
 But if you want truly mind opening programming moments, Lisp is the only way to go.
-No other langauge can give you the sense of "I can do *anything*" quite like it.
+No other language can give you the sense of "I can do *anything*" quite like it.
 I highly recommend every Rubyist at least try Common Lisp for a bit, to at least understand where their language of choice came from.